Breakeven Point Formula: How to Calculate Your Business Breakeven Point

 Your breakeven analysis is the first step in planning for future growth.
 It shows how much sales volume you need to cover fixed and variable costs.
 Once your company has reached breakeven, all gross profit beyond that point goes directly to improving the bottom line.

-When would you use the breakeven analysis?
 Most often, a breakeven point is used as a point of reference for:

-Expanding or downsizing of current businesses
+• Expanding or downsizing operations

 breakeven analysis helps with many business choices.
 However, it does have limitations such as:

-• Ignoring the importance of cash flow.
+• Ignoring the importance of cash flow management.

 • Making assumptions that fixed and variable costs will stay within the parameters that were used to calculate the breakeven point.